gabryon99/gabryon99.github.io/_posts/2019-5-02-push-notications.md

 ---
 layout: post
-title: "Push Notifications! yay"
+title: "Push Notifications"
 comments: false
 author: "Gabriele"
 ---

+*Hi everybody!*
-Hi everybody I enabled push notifications on the blog so you can stay update when I publish new stuff.
+I enabled push notifications on the blog so you can stay update when I publish new stuff.

 To activate them you have to scroll down to the bottom of the page and click **SUBSCRIBE TO PUSH NOTIFICATIONS**.